bbc/bbcrd_vault_collection/docs/oidc_auth.md

 The OIDC claim named in `bbcrd_vault_oidc_user_claim` is the value which will be used to map OIDC users to Vault entities.

-The safest choice is to use the 'sub' (subject) claim -- as strongly advocated by the OIDC specification.
+The safest choice is to use the 'sub' (subject) claim.
 The sub claim is an opaque ID assigned by the OIDC provider for each user.
 This ID is guaranteed to remain stable even in the event of things like the user changing their name or email address.
 It is also guaranteed not to be reused should the original owner leave.

 Unfortunately sub IDs are often entirely internal to the OIDC provider and its common for there to be no way of looking these up.
 As such, the only way to